ARUP-NGS/Pipeline/README.md

 To create an executable jar file with dependencies included, use:

-    mvn package assembly:assembly
+    mvn package assembly:assembly -DpipelineProps=/path/to/pipeline_properties.xml

-The executable .jar will end up in the target/ directory
+The executable .jar will end up in the target/ directory.
+If the "-DpipelineProps=" argument is omitted a soft link to SNPEff must be provided in the base directory of Pipeline/.
+Either way it is to allow unit tests to know where SNPEff is located so it can run it.

 Basic usage
 -----------